 Portlet Name Description Associations Report Shows the DirXML-Associations attributes for the logged on user.
 This attribute maps a user to an external application.
 There are no preferences for this portlet.
+NOTE: The Associations Report portlet has been deprecated and will be removed in the next release.
 Create Provides a wizard-based interface that enables users to create objects in the Identity Vault.
-See Chapter 10, "Create Portlet Reference," on page 301.
+See Chapter 10, "Create Portlet Reference," on page 297.
 Detail Lets users display and manipulate an entity's attribute data.
-See Chapter 11, "Detail Portlet Reference," on page 309.
+See Chapter 11, "Detail Portlet Reference," on page 305.
 Org Chart Lets users view and browse the hierarchical relationships between objects in the Identity Vault.
-See Chapter 12, "Org Chart Portlet Reference," on page 327.
+See Chapter 12, "Org Chart Portlet Reference," on page 323.
 Resource Request Lets you provide access to resource requests to anonymous or guest users.
 You must create a new shared page for this portlet and ensure that the page is available to guest or anonymous users.
-See Chapter 13, "Resource Request Portlet," on page 357.
+See Chapter 13, "Resource Request Portlet," on page 353.
 Search List Allows users to search for objects in the Identity Vault.
-See Chapter 14, "Search List Portlet Reference," on page 359.
+See Chapter 14, "Search List Portlet Reference," on page 355.